-A user process can use all the functions of Standard Extension.
-A system process can use the functions available to a user process and directly use a system call (tk xxx yyy) of T-Kernel.
+A user process can use all the functions of AMP TKSE.
+A system process can use the functions available to a user process and directly use system calls (tk xxx yyy, etc.) of AMP T-Kernel.

 A system process is intended for a use close to the system core, e.g., in combination with a debugger or upper system.
 In principle, a general application shall be specified as a user process.